andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ```

 ## Range
+> [!todo]- partly exam relevant
+> Only understand that this is different from list, because it does not store all elements in memory and instead generates them on demand.
+More advanced usage is not necessary.

 The datatype Range is created with the range function and generates a sequence of numbers.
 It might seem very similar to a list, but the key difference is that not all elements are saved in memory, instead they are generated only when they are actually used.
 It is commonly used in loops and is a memory-efficient [[#Iterable]].
 Interestingly you can even [[#Indexing|index]] and [[#Slicing|slice]] range objects and will either a number or a new slice as a result.
 You can not add, remove or change elements of a range, because it is not [[#Mutable||mutable]].

 ## Generator
+> [!todo]- not exam relevant
+> This topic is not exam relevant.
+It is a bit advanced and rarely used.

 The datatype Generator is very similar to [[#Range]] in supporting memory efficient one by one [[#Iterable|iterating]] of elements.
 The key difference is that it supports all datatypes and you can define your own sequence generators.
 But they do not support [[#Indexing|indexing]] or [[#Slicing|slicing]] and it is not [[#Mutable||mutable]].

 ## Bytes

 ## Object Oriented Programming
+> [!todo]- only SDML and AECD
+> This topic is an advanced topic that is only relevant for the SDM and AECD department.
+There will be a note only for this at the end.

 You can basically define and use your very own datatypes using OOP or import special datatypes created by others.
 First you have to define it with all its values and behaviour in a class, then you can create objects based on this class.

 # Datatypes Internal Details